 Our Non-Employee Directors are eligible to receive equity awards under our 2015 Omnibus Incentive Plan (the "2015 Plan") or any other equity plan we maintain pursuant to our Non-Employee Director Compensation Program.
-During the course of our Compensation Committee's annual review of our director compensation program, and taking into consideration provided by our compensation consultant, the Compensation Committee recommended, and the Board approved, adjustments to our Non-Employee Director Compensation Program to ensure that it remains in alignment with the compensation practices of our peers.

 Initial Awards: Upon his or her initial election or appointment to our Board, each Non-Employee Director will receive a non-qualified share option (an "Initial Award") to purchase a number of our Ordinary Shares such that the award has an aggregate grant date fair value equal to \$667,000 (subject to rounding to the nearest whole Ordinary Share).
 If the Non-Employee Director is appointed between Annual Meetings, the Initial Award will be granted on the last trading day of the month following such election or appointment, and if the Non-Employee Director is elected at an Annual Meeting, the Initial Award will be granted on the date of such Annual Meeting.